Back to California

 Surplus Land Act

-A law that sets rules for local governments to follow when they want to sell or lease extra land.
+A law that sets rules for how local governments can sell or lease extra land they own.

 Exempt surplus land